-The Council had no significant agency arrangements in place apart from Covid 19 Grants that Government were pass porting direct (via the Council) to third party businesses or individuals in need.
-The total cash spend allocated by the Council was £35.1m but this has not been recognised in the Income & Expenditure Statement.
+The Council had no significant agency arrangements in place apart from Covid-19 Grants that Government were pass porting direct (via the Council) to third party businesses or individuals in need.
+The total cash spend allocated by the Council was £29.8m and this has not been recognised in the Income & Expenditure Statement.